mrocklin/thesis/conclusion.md

 #### SymPy.stats

 An extension of SymPy enables the expression of uncertainty in mathematical models.
 The abstraction of random variables allows the concepts of uncertainty to compose cleanly with other elements of the computer algebra system.
-This is the first such system within a general computer algebra system.
+This module is the first such system within a general computer algebra system.
 By relying on and translating to other well used interfaces (like integral expressions) it is able to be broadly accessible while tightening its development scope enabling single-field statisticians to have broad impact in a range of applications.

 ### Principles

 This dissertation demonstrates the value of small composable software modules that align themselves with existing specialist communities.
 Experiments in this dissertation focused on the ease with which systems to select and implement sophisticated methods could be developed once the software system was properly separated.
 We showed how experts in linear algebra, numerical libraries, and statistics could each provide improvements that significantly impacted numerical performance.
-Each of these improvements was trivial from someone within that field and did not depend on simultaneous expertise in other fields.
+Each of these improvements was trivial for someone within that field and did not depend on simultaneous expertise in other fields.

 As the scope of computational science continues to expand we believe that adaptation to developer demographics will increase in importance.